NajibXY/Experimenting-with-Mandelbulb/README.md

 </figure>

 Who doesn't love fractals ? </br>
-As an exercice to learn more about the maths behind generating and rendering fractals.
+As an exercise to learn more about the maths behind generating and rendering fractals.
 I worked on this example of Mandelbulb generation.
 Mandelbulb is a 3D fractal emerging from the experimentations to find a 3D canonical Mandelbrot set.
 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/2/21/Mandel_zoom_00_mandelbrot_set.jpg" width="200">
   </br>